gregnavis/active_record_doctor/README.md

 The output of the command is similar to:

 ```
-The following columns should be marked as `null: false`:
-  users: name
+add `NOT NULL` to users.name - models validates its presence but it's not non-NULL in the database
 ```

 You can mark the columns mentioned in the output as `null: false` by creating a migration and calling `change_column_null`.

 This validator skips models whose corresponding database tables don't exist.

+Supported configuration options:

+- `ignore_tables` - tables whose columns should not be checked.
+- `ignore_columns` - columns, written as table.column, that should not be checked.

 ### Detecting Missing Presence Validations